An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

-In both cases, the primary goal is to estimate $f$ given input--output data pairs.
+We consider two different supervised learning approaches, visualized in Figure~\ref{fig:ee_vs_ff} as F2V and F2F, that correspond to the given labeled output training data $\{y_n\}_{n=1}^N$ being either noise-perturbed versions of \begin{itemize}[topsep=1.67ex,itemsep=1ex,partopsep=1ex,parsep=1ex] \myitem{(EE)} \sfit{(end-to-end learning)} \emph{the entire PtO map $f$ applied to the input data}, or \myitem{(FF)} \sfit{(full-field learning)} \emph{the forward map $L$ applied to the input data}. \emph{Moreover, in this latter case the linear functional $q$ is assumed to be known}. \end{itemize} In both cases, the primary goal is to estimate $f$ given input--output data pairs.
 Notice that in the \ref{item:ee} approach, the responses are scalar-valued, while for the \ref{item:ff} approach the responses are function-valued.\footnote{Although the Hilbert space $H$ is general and not necessarily comprised of functions, we still refer to its elements as ``functions'' to avoid confusion caused by attempts to distinguish between finite-dimensional vectors and infinite-dimensional vectors.} In some cases, the problem itself specifies the approach that can be used.
 For example, in physical experiments, it is often impossible to experimentally acquire the full output of $L$.
 Instead, only a finite number of possibly indirect measurements are available, which represent the QoI $q$ in the \ref{item:ee} framework.
 Even if the data generation procedure is algorithmic, the cost of generating full-field data may be much higher than simply measuring finite-dimensional QoIs.
-Nevertheless, for a large class of forward maps $L$ and \emph{continuous} QoIs $q$, we demonstrate that \ref{item:ff} is more data efficient than \ref{item:ee} in this linear setup; see insights~\ref{item:insight_rough} and \ref{item:insight_smooth} and Figure~\ref{fig:rates_plot} for more details.
+Nevertheless, for a large class of forward maps $L$ and \emph{continuous} QoIs $q$, we demonstrate that \ref{item:ff} is more data-efficient than \ref{item:ee} in this linear setup; see insights~\ref{item:insight_rough} and \ref{item:insight_smooth} and Figure~\ref{fig:rates_plot} for more details.